Vanuatu

 The Telecom Sales Office, for faxes and international calls, is

-across the road from Westpac and ANZ banks buildings.
+the road from Westpac and ANZ banks buildings.
+Both of these are major Australian banks.

 Internet cafe